brianlan/Cosmos-Drive-Dreams/cosmos-transfer-lidargen/examples/lidar_diffusion.md

 ### Dataset Preparation

 You must provide synchronized multi-view RGB images and LiDAR point cloud data in a compatible format.
+Please check our conversion [script](../cosmos-drive-dreams-toolkits/convert_lidar_pointcloud_to_rangemap.py) for reference.
 The dataset should be organized as follows:

 ```
 datasets/lidar_dataset_release/